nghianguyentek/psychology/memory/processes/storage/models/atkison-shiffrin/long-term.md

 ### Explicit LTM

-consciously stored
+Consciously stored

 - Episodic memory
 - Semantic memory

 #### Episodic memory

-information about events we have personally experienced
+Information about events we have personally experienced

 #### Semantic memory

-knowledge about words, concepts, language-based, and facts
+Knowledge about words, concepts, language-based, and facts

 ### Implicit LTM

-not apart of our consciousness
+Not apart of our consciousness

 - Procedural memory
 - Priming memory